benjaminrae/to-do-react/README.md

 ## About the project

 This was my first full stack project.
-Almost everything was new to me here, I relied a lot on documentation to especially when it came to Mongoose on the backend.
+Almost everything was new to me here, I relied a lot on documentation especially when it came to Mongoose on the backend.

 I enjoyed creating the mobile view, using three buttons to navigate the lists.